ActiveSolution/active-lab-iac2022/labs/terraform.md

 ```

 ## Setting up the project

 Create a new folder for you Terraform project and open the folder in Visual Studio Code.
-In the folder, create a new file called *main.tf*, and open it in the editor.
+In the folder, create a new file called _main.tf_, and open it in the editor.

-If you have installed the Terraform extension, you can look at the lower right corner to make sure that it is activated for the current file
+If you have installed the Terraform extension, you can look in the lower right corner to make sure that it is activated for the current file

 ![image](./images/terraform-extension.png)

 ## Setting up Terraform

 Before you can start defining the infrastructure, you need to configure Terraform to support the creation of Azure resources.
 This is done by configuring a *provider*.
 In this case the `hashicorp/azurerm` provider.

 To define a provider, you first add a `terraform` block, and inside that you define your required providers using the `required_providers` section.

 __Note:__ Information about how to configure providers are available at https://www.terraform.io/docs/language/providers/requirements.html

-In this case, you want to use version `~> 2.65` of the `hashicorp/azurerm` provider.
+In this case, you want to use version `=3.34.0` of the `hashicorp/azurerm` provider.

 This should end up with a `terraform` block at the top of your file that looks like this